Eban-Covarrubias/lab-report-1/README.md

 # lab-report-1
-This is my first lab report for 15L, a tutorial for logging into a course specific account, check out remote-access-steps to see the tutorial.
+This is my first lab report for 15L, a tutorial for logging into a course specific account, check out lab1.md to see the tutorial